1951, October 11

-The College of William and Mary conferred its first earned doctorate, the Ph.D., in physics.
+William & Mary conferred its first earned doctorate, the Ph.D., in physics.

-The College community established the Martin Luther King, Jr., Scholarship Fund to provide scholarships to outstanding entering black students.
+The William & Mary community established the Martin Luther King, Jr., Scholarship Fund to provide scholarships to outstanding entering black students.

 The James Pinckney Harrison Chair of History was endowed by the widow of Mr. Harrison.
 Dr. David B. Quinn, historian from the University of Liverpool, was selected as the first holder of the chair.

 The School of Business Administration was established, offering undergraduate courses and the Master of Business Administration degree.
 The School of Continuing Studies was established to administer the Extension Division, the Summer Session, the Evening College and the Virginia Associated Research Center program.